eclipse-cyclonedds/cyclonedds/docs/GettingStarted/CycloneGettingStarted.md

 dds::sub::LoanedSamples<HelloWorldData::Msg> samples;
 ```

-At this stage we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.
+At this stage, we can attempt to read data by going into a polling loop that will regularly scrutinize and examine the arrival of a message.
 Samples are removed from the reader's cache when taken with the `take()`.

 ```
 samples = reader.take();